-Notice to eight Members of Congress
+Notice to eight members of Congress

-Subsection 503(c)(3) permits the President, when he determines it essential to meet extraordinary circumstances affecting vital interests of the United States, to provide the notice required under either subsection (c)(1) or (c)(2) to the chairmen and ranking minority members of the intelligence committees, the Speaker and minority leader of the House of Representatives, and the majority and minority leaders of the Senate.
-In other words, the President could utilize this option either in giving prior notice of a covert action, or in giving notice after initiation.
+Subsection 503(c)(2) permits the President, when he determines it essential to meet extraordinary circumstances affecting vital interests of the United States, to provide the notice required under either subsection (c)(1) or (c)(3) to the chairman and ranking minority members of the intelligence committees, the Speaker and minority leader of the House of Representatives, and the majority and minority leaders of the Senate and such other Member or Members of the joint congressional leadership as may be included by the President.
+This latter clause is not included in existing law, but is added to permit the President to provide notice to additional members of the joint congressional leadership if he chooses to do so.
+The President may utilize this option either in giving prior notice of a covert action, or in giving notice after initiation.
 In such case, the President must provide a statement of the reasons for limiting such notice at the time it is made.
 This alternative is available to the President under current law.